Availity/availity-react/docusaurus/docs/form/upload/upload.md

 Use this prop together with `deliveryChannel` and `deliverFileOnSubmit` to have uploads automatically sent to the file delivery API with the proper configuration, without the need to define a custom `onFileUpload` function.
 :::

 If you have a use case where some of your metadata is dependent on information from the upload, you can define `fileDeliveryMetadata` as a function that accepts an upload variable.
 The upload will be passed to your function before the file delivery API call, and you can assign any dynamic props that you need to before returning the metadata object.
-See [example File Delivery Metadata Function Usage below](###File-Delivery-Metadata-Function-Usage)
+See [example File Delivery Metadata Function Example above](###File-Delivery-Metadata-Function-Example)

 #### `deliveryChannel?: string`